seed-rs/seed-rs.org/crate/guides/0.7.0/time_tracker_graphql.md

         }
     }
     ```
     - _Note_: I haven't found a simple way to compute total tracked time on the backend (I assume I'm overlooking something in Slash GraphQL docs or they are working on it right now.)
-So we'll request all time entries and compute tracked time manually on the frotend.
+So we'll request all time entries and compute tracked time manually on the frontend.

 ## GraphQL items